artsy/artsy.github.io/_posts/2023-03-07-nextjs-at-artsy-retrospective.markdown

 made sense; to create a new route, simply create a new folder or file in the `pages` directory, and Next takes care of the rest.
 And what about compilation, TypeScript, linting, and all of the other extraordinarily confusing JavaScript toolchain details that folks typically struggle over?
-All taken care of, at the framework level, as if they didn't even exist at all.
-The API side of things was light and easy to understand, thanks to great documentation.
+(Most) of the setup was taken care of at the framework level, and the API side of things was light and easy to understand, thanks to great documentation.

-There are omitted details of course, and there were things we needed to figure out (such as auth, via `next-auth`), but in any case this gave us a lot of confidence to start discussing what it might take to seriously consider rebuilding our internal tools app.
+There are omitted details of course, and there were things we needed to figure out (such as auth, via `next-auth`, and passing runtime ENV secrets to our Dockerized container), but in any case this gave us a lot of confidence to start discussing what it might take to seriously consider rebuilding our internal tools app.
 Torque, as it was known, was an old homegrown Node.js framework built on top of Express, Backbone and CoffeeScript.
 A few meetings later it was decided, and our platform team agreed to take it (with loose backup support from a couple other engineers).
-And a short few month's later it was pretty much complete, executed by a team working amidst unfamiliar terrain.
+And a short few month's much of the core functionality was complete, executed by a team working amidst unfamiliar terrain.

 That's the definition of success, and the measure.
 With our internal tools app